jacebenson/cedar/docs/docs/server-file.md

 # Server File

-Redwood v7 introduced a new entry point to Redwood's api server: the server file at `api/src/server.ts`.
+The entry point to CedarJS's api server is the server file at `api/src/server.ts`.

 It allows you to: